Raising Capital in a Tough Economy

 There’s no denying it: we’re in the midst of a very difficult economy.
-As credit markets seized up and the IPO and M&A markets slowed to a crawl, sources of entrepreneur financing such as SBA lenders, angel investors, and venture capital funds slowed just as dramatically.
+As credit markets seize up and the IPO and M&A markets slow to a crawl, sources of financing such as SBA lenders, angel investors, and venture capital funds are going moribund.

-Credit is tight – unless you have nearly perfect credit, are willing to personally guarantee payment, and can offer 100% collateral, you can probably forget about getting that loan.
+Credit is tight – unless you have nearly perfect credit, are willing to personally guarantee payment, and can offer 100% collateral.
+Otherwise, you can probably forget about getting that loan.

 This doesn’t mean that financing has dried up completely.

 The good news: equity financing is still available for good opportunities.
-Equity investors – angels and VCs – make their money upon an exit event such as an IPO or acquisition.
+Equity investors – angels and venture capitalists (VCs) – make their money upon an exit event such as an IPO or company sale.
 These events usually take place five or more years after they make their investments.
 The fact that we have a difficult market today certainly doesn’t mean that we’ll have a bad market in five years.
-While many skittish investors are sitting on the sidelines, more rational ones appreciate that the value of their investments will improve with the economy and are on the lookout for good opportunities that are being passed over.
+While many skittish investors are sitting on the sidelines, more rational ones appreciate that the value of their investments will improve with the economy.
+They are on the lookout for good opportunities that are being passed over.

 The keys to obtaining financing in today’s environment are the same as they have always been – you just need to execute even better than ever before: